BookStackApp/BookStack/dev/docs/portable-zip-file-format.md

 - `name` - String, required, name of attachment.
 - `link` - String, semi-optional, URL of attachment.
 - `file` - String reference, semi-optional, reference to attachment file.
-- `order` - Number, optional, integer order of the attachments (shown low to high).

 Either `link` or `file` must be present, as that will determine the type of attachment.